gordicaleksa/pytorch-GAT/README.md

 ### Visualization tools

-If you want to visualize t-SNE embeddings, attention or embeddings uncomment the `visualize_gat_properties` function and set `visualization_type` to:
+If you want to visualize t-SNE embeddings, attention or embeddings set the `playground_fn` variable to `PLAYGROUND.VISUALIZE_GAT` and set the `visualization_type` to:
 * `VisualizationType.ATTENTION` - if you wish to visualize attention across node neighborhoods
 * `VisualizationType.EMBEDDING` - if you wish to visualize the embeddings (via t-SNE)
 * `VisualizationType.ENTROPY` - if you wish to visualize the entropy histograms